The Silencers (film): Development

 Film producer Irving Allen had been in partnership with Albert R. Broccoli in Warwick Productions, who released through Columbia Pictures.
 Broccoli wanted to buy the rights to the James Bond series of novels, but Allen was not interested.
 The partnership broke up, Broccoli went into partnership with Harry Saltzman and United Artists on the Bond films and enjoyed tremendous success.

 Allen decided to make his own spy series.
 He read a copy of one of the Matt Helm novels at an airport - "The Silencers or The Death of a Citizen, I forget which," he said later - and optioned the film rights in twenty four hours with his own money ("and it was a sizeable amount" he said).

 In 1964 he set up the series with Columbia Pictures.
 The Silencers was to be the first.

 Casting

 Dean Martin was not the original choice for the lead.
 Allen said "We had wanted Paul Newman or one of the good stars but no one would go up against Sean Connery.
 Nobody wants to go up against a successful series."
+Mike Connors was strongly considered for the role, instead Columbia recommended him for a Dino DeLaurentiis imitation Bond film Kiss the Girls and Make Them Die directed by Henry Levin who would direct the second and third Matt Helm film.

 Eventually it was decided to make the film a comedy and Allen suggested Dean Martin play Matt Helm.
 Martin signed in March 1965.

 Director Phil Karlson had the idea to make the film in a tongue-in-cheek style.
 Comedy writer Herbert Baker revised Oscar Saul's original script.

 Martin was a co-producer of the Helm series.
 Moss Mabry provided the costumes, except for Martin's Sy Devore suits.

 Richard Levinson and William Link also worked on the script of this and The Ambushers, the third film in the Matt Helm series.